MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-create-xdf.md

 ### Watch this video

 This 30-minute video is the second in a 4-part video series.
-It covers and expands upon the techniques you learned in this Quickstart.
+It covers and expands upon the techniques you learned in this task.

  <div align=center><iframe src="https://channel9.msdn.com/Series/Microsoft-R-Server-Series/Introduction-to-Microsoft-R-Server-Session-2--Data-Ingestion/player" width="600" height="400" allowFullScreen frameBorder="0"></iframe></div>